cfengine/documentation/reference/components/cf-serverd/server_control_promises.markdown

 **Notes**:

-This list of regular expressions matches hosts that are allowed to connect an unlimited number of times up to the maximum connection limit.
+This list of regular expressions matches hosts that are allowed to connect an umlimited number of times up to the maximum connection limit.
 Without this, a host may only connect once (which is a very strong constraint, as the host must wait for the TCP FIN\_WAIT to expire before reconnection can be attempted).

+In CFEngine 2 this corresponds to `AllowMultipleConnectionsFrom`.

 Note that `127.0.0.1` is a regular expression (i.e., "127 any character 0 any character 0 any character 1"), but this will only